olebole/irafdoc/doc/nttools.titable.rst

   and all selected rows from the input table will be stored as a 1-dimensional array in a single cell in the corresponding column in the output 3-D table.
   The row in this table where the insertion takes place is selected by the
-  <tt>"row"</tt> task parameter.
+  <span style="font-family: monospace;">"row"</span> task parameter.
 It points to the row where the first table in the input
   list will be inserted, subsequent tables in the list will be inserted into subsequent rows.
-This mechanism is superseded if the <tt>"row"</tt> parameter is set to INDEF or a negative value, and the keyword <tt>"ORIG_ROW"</tt> is found in the header of the input table.
+This mechanism is superseded if the <span style="font-family: monospace;">"row"</span> parameter is set to INDEF or a negative value, and the keyword <span style="font-family: monospace;">"ORIG_ROW"</span> is found in the header of the input table.
 This keyword is created by task txtable and its value supersedes the row counter in the task.
   </p>